kredati/cin2999f19/syllabus.md

 * In the course of revising this paper, gain familiarity with one set of methods for understanding and revising academic writing.

 ### Coursework & marks
 This course is pass/fail.
 To gain a passing mark, students must complete, to my satisfaction, all assignments in the course by their stated deadline.
-In other words: almost all of this is process-based; do the things, trust the process, pass the course.
+In other words: almost all of this is process-based; do the things in good faith, trust the process, pass the course.

 Be aware that this iteration of the proseminar is substantially different from previous iterations, in that it also includes a certain amount of reading.
 Please do the reading carefully, but not exactingly; I would not ask you to do it if I didn’t think it important.
 By the same token, some of the reading is there to be a resource to you as you develop your practice and in later stages of the program.
 I will do my best to guide you in the kind of reading I expect.